07 September 2018

 In football, retail and even going on a diet, strategy without execution is a promise without a result.

-Delicious pizzas aside, consumer expectations of retailers in 2018 have turned the physical store into a space to be measured and improved.
+Delicious pizzas aside, consumer expectations have turned the physical store into a space to be measured and improved.

 If visual merchandising, promotions and store operations aren't in-line with the retailer's strategy, who's to blame?

 It's easier to blame the store team.
 It's also harmful and completely false.

 Think of it this way.
 Your boss gives you a report to complete that's due end-of-week.

 But the instructions may as well be gibberish.
 The slide deck your boss sends you with the data you need is from the wrong month.